sbdzdz/python-katas/README.md

 #### Min perimeter rectangle
 Find the minimal perimeter of a rectangle whose area equals `N`.
 Assume that the lengths of sides are integers.

+#### Nesting
+A string S consisting of N characters is called properly nested if:

+        * S is empty;
+        * S has the form "(U)" where U is a properly nested string;
+        * S has the form "VW" where V and W are properly nested strings.

+Write a function that, given a string S consisting of N characters, returns 1 if string S is properly nested and 0 otherwise.
 #### Odd occurences in array
 Find the only element of a non-empty array `A` of `N` integers that occurs odd number of times.